 How to avoid head hopping in your novel

-Head hopping is a big problem for many new writers and a bit of a problem for more experienced ones.
-But don’t worry – with a little bit of practice and craft knowledge, you can avoid head hopping.
+Head hopping is a big problem for many new writers and a bit of a problem for experienced ones.
+But don’t worry – with a little bit of practice and craft knowledge, you can avoid head hopping or choose to include head hops carefully to achieve a certain effect.

 What is head hopping?